 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series where we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all our favorites in this column.
 Enjoy!

 This is where Context’s new White Charcoal Detox Mask comes in.
-Let me preface this by being upfront and admitting that I am a mask attic.
+Let me preface this by being upfront and admitting that I am a mask addict.
 I mask about three to four times a week even on my most tired days.
 It’s my “me” time, and nothing helps me unwind better than masking.

 When this white charcoal mask came across my desk, I was immediately intrigued by the ingredients.
 I have sensitive skin, so I’m naturally drawn to anything paraben- and sulfate-free.
 The mask contains binchotan white charcoal, kaolin clay, and sea salt, which have deep penetrating properties that work to exfoliate, hydrate, and clean out clogged pores.
 With the state my skin was in, this sounded like it was made for me (and it is).